Fern Hammock Springs

 From Ocala, take SR 40 East for approximately 30 miles into the Ocala National Forest.
 The Juniper Springs Recreation Area entrance is on your right, well-signed from the highway.
 Pay the day-use fee at the entrance station.

-From the Juniper Springs parking area, follow the Juniper Creek trail.
-The path to Fern Hammock Springs is approximately 0.7 miles one-way (1.4 miles round-trip).
+From the Juniper Springs parking area, follow the Juniper Creek Nature Trail — the named interpretive trail that winds between Juniper Springs and Fern Hammock Springs.
+The path to Fern Hammock is approximately 0.7 miles one-way (1.4 miles round-trip).
 The trail is mostly flat and shaded, making it accessible for most fitness levels.
-Look for the boardwalk overlook at the spring.
+Your destination is the wooden footbridge that spans the spring pool — your viewing platform.
+Note: some trails and boardwalks in the area can be temporarily closed for maintenance; check with Juniper Springs staff on arrival for current access.

 Parking